MAAC: Novel Alert Correlation Method To Detect Multi-step Attack: Alert Correlation

-If a host is attacked by the same attacker within a time interval and generates consecutive but different alerts, and the information fields of these alerts are similar, then these alerts can be combined into the same super alert.
-When combining the repeated alerts into one super alert, we record the number of repeated alerts as a reference weight.
+The first layer is the reduction in the same direction.
+If a host is attacked by the same attacker within a specified time interval and generates consecutive but different alerts, and the information fields of these alerts are similar, then these alerts can be combined into the same super alert.
+The second layer is the reduction between different directions.
+Two directions of alerts can be detected in two-way network traffic: attacker exploits to victim or victim replies to the attacker.
+MAAC aggregates two-way alerts by analyzing the similarity of alert semantics and determines the final direction of the super alert based on the number of similar alerts.

 The alert reduction procedure corresponds to Algorithm \ref{alertreduction}.
+The function \textit{CHRONOLOGICORDER()} sorts alert set by its timestamp attribute.
+The msg field of each alert is then vectorized by the \textit{DOC2VEC()} function.
+The reduction algorithm first aggregates the alerts of the same hosts and direction generated by \textit{GETSAMEDIRECTION()}.
+The \textit{CALCULATESIMILARITY()} function calculates the similarity of alert pairs.
+Function \textit{MERGE()} calculates vector distance and aggregates the continuous and similar alerts, and records the number of duplicates.
+In the second layer of aggregation, function \textit{GETSAMEHOST()} collects alerts between two hosts.
+Then function \textit{CALCULATESIMILARITY()} calculates the alerts similarity in the same way as the first layer.
+Finally, \textit{MERGEDIRECTION()} determines the direction of the super alerts and combined alerts.